hzeller/gcode-multi-shell-extrude/README.md

 (TODO: describe better)

-Template (flag `-t`) describes the shape.
+Template (flag `--screw-template` or `-t`) describes the shape.
 The letters in that string describe the screw depth for a full turn.
 A template `AAZZZAAZZZAAZZZ` is a screw with three parallel threads, with 'inner parts' (the one with the lower letter 'A') being 2/3 the width of the outer parts. `AAZZZ` would have one thread per turn.